 For qualifying customers, Mode’s Discovery Database provides access to your Workspace’s usage data.
 This data is provided via Secure Data Sharing by Snowflake which allows Mode to securely share your usage data in a Snowflake database unique to your Workspace.

 Usage data is accessible in a Snowflake Database that can be connected directly to Mode.
-You can use the Discovery Database to measure what’s most important to your organization, whether that’s understanding adoption, tracking your most popular reports, assessing database load, or auditing usage for compliance.
+You can use the Discovery Database to measure what’s most important to your Workspace, whether that’s understanding adoption, tracking your most popular reports, assessing database load, or auditing usage for compliance.

 In other words, with the Discovery Database, you can use Mode to measure and manage how you use Mode.

 You can find details on the data that’s available in these tables.
 New data is automatically available as it’s refreshed.
 Data is updated at least once a day.